rsundqvist/CopyPasta/.idea/README.txt

-The .idea folder content is specifict to the IntelliJ IDEA IDE.
+The .idea folder content is specific to IntelliJ IDEA.
 It contains among other things, artifacts (build configurations).